rajtastic/dmp_maxymiser_service/readme.md

 You'll need to deploy the Auth Service and then the Visitor Service (because the Visitor Service needs the IP/domain of the Auth Service).

-## 5.1 Set up two Servers with Public IPs
+## 5.1 Set up two servers with public IPs

 Ensure you open ports 80 and 443: